 Carroll Roads Operations Prepares for Winter Conditions

-ROADS winter preparations began in October with an annual Winter Weather Coordination Meeting, bringing city, town, state, and public safety partners together to discuss preparations for the challenges of inclement weather.
+ROADS winter preparations began in November with an annual Winter Weather Workshop, bringing city, town, state, and public safety partners together to discuss preparations for the challenges of inclement weather.

-ROADS has 85 team members dedicated to clearing roads during winter weather events.
-As storms approach, staff closely monitors professional meteorological forecasts to determine the best course of action.
-The team is prepared to keep roads clear; however, due to the nationwide personnel shortage, routes may take longer to treat than previous years.
+ROADS has 80 team members dedicated to clearing roads during winter weather events.
+As storms approach, staff closely monitor professional meteorological forecasts to determine the best course of action.
+The team is prepared to keep roads clear; however, due to the nationwide personnel shortage, routes may take longer to treat than in previous years.
 Regardless, ROADS’ top priorities remain the safety of the traveling public and accessibility to Carroll County’s 1000 miles of roadway.
-During major winter storms, 24 contractors, with 24 pieces of snow removal equipment and various types of larger equipment, are on standby ready to assist in around-the-clock operations.
+During major winter storms, 27 contractors, with 27 pieces of snow removal equipment and various types of equipment, are on standby ready to assist in around-the-clock operations.